Our TreeHouse is a safe place where families come together to hurt and to heal.

 Family Night begins with a shared pizza dinner at 6:00 PM.
 This is a time to catch up with friends and settle in for the evening.

-The children are divided into groups according to age.
+The children are divided into groups.
 While it is mandatory for each child’s guardian to stay on site during the program, it is not mandatory for them to attend the adult support group.
 Adults who do attend the support group often appreciate the opportunity to express their own grief and gain skills to support their grieving child.

 After closing circle, children, facilitators and adults all gather together for a quick end-of-the-night ritual at 8:00.